agiordan101/codingame_chess/README.md

 Info about Stockfish :
     - Time constraints alter the ELO.
-    - Under 10ms, ELO 1300 could be rater lower than 600
+    - Under 10ms, ELO 1300 could be rated lower than 600

 #### Heuristics benchmarks